awslabs/aws-codeservices-plugins-for-backstage/README.md

 ### Configuring the Components

-For the plugin to be enabled for your component, you need a mix of the following
+For the plugin to be enabled for your component, you need a mix of the required annotations and at least one of the optional set of annotations:
-annotations:

-**Required annotations**
+**Required Annotations**

 ```yaml
 metadata: